October 27, 2012

 In addition, you can buy team pennants to support the team that is currently playing so that they can make some money in the process.
 In both games, making a good income in esport is very tough and Valve is doing a great job supporting them.
 Not only can you help your favorite team make an income, you also have a chance to win free cosmetic items when witnessing a first blood, triple kill, etc.

-Though DOTA 2 only has the classic 5v5 map for now, it still retain it's popularity through both competitive and public scenes.
-DOTA's map allow funny moments that otherwise won't happen (or rarely) in LoL's 5v5 map.
+Though Dota 2 only has the classic 5v5 map for now, it still retains popularity through both competitive and public scenes.
+DOTA's map allow funny moments that otherwise can't happen (or rarely) in LoL's 5v5 map.
 For example:

-Though it's still in beta, DOTA 2's GUI is very clunky and has a lot of wasted space.
-Unlike LoL's minimalistic GUI, Valve has yet to implement any option to remove the wall that blocks up a good portion of the screen(which many have stated they didn't like).
-GUI however is never final since DOTA 2 is still in BETA and we will have to wait and see what it will be like when the final official version of DOTA 2 is finally released.
+Though it's still in beta, Dota 2's GUI is very clunky and has a lot of wasted space.
+Unlike LoL's minimalist GUI, Valve has yet to implement any option to remove the wall that blocks up a good portion of the screen(which many have stated they didn't like).
+GUI however is never final since Dota 2 is still in BETA and we will have to wait and see what it will be like when Dota 2 is officially released.

 Company Design Principle:

-Older champions tend to be much cheaper as more players get them and/or the current demand; for example: Ashe for 260 IP points or 450 RP and Vayne for 6300 IP or 975 RP.
-You can also buy runes which are powerups that affect the stats of the champion and you would of buy the bunch you need to complete your champion.
-Though you cannot buy with real cash, you can boost the amount of incoming IP with boosters by spending a bit of cash.
+Older champions tend to be much cheaper for example: Ashe for 260 IP points (450 RP) and Vayne for 6300 IP or (975 RP).
+You can also buy runes which are powerups that affect the stats of the champion and you'll need a bunch to complete your champion.
+Although you cannot buy with real money, you can boost the amount of incoming IP with boosters by spending a bit at the cash shop.

-This system adds a bit of customization and adds an MMORPG progression element as your account levels up, instead of farming boars, you're farming games.
-You get more IP when you've successfully completed a game and it doesn't matter whether you win or lose, you still get IP.
+This system adds a bit of customization and adds an MMORPG progression element as your account levels up.
+So instead of farming boars, you're farming games.
+You get more IP when you've successfully completed a game and it doesn't matter whether or not you win, you'll get IP.
 If opposing team surrenders and you win (or vise-versa), you get less IP than if they didn't surrender which is the case in most games.
 You'll also get more IP if that specific game has been playing longer.

-So the question is, does this affect you at all?
-Yes it does, Riot's system has a huge influence which greatly determines the structure and its building blocks of League of Legends.
-Though you'll eventually get everything if you play more games but progression of IP is extremely slow.
-You'll have to play about 10-15 games (including first win of the day) and with games averaging about 35 mins that's about 6-8 hours of gaming for ONE champion.
+So the question is, does this free to play affect you at all?
+Yes it does, Riot's system has a huge influence that greatly determines the structure and its building blocks of League of Legends.
+Although you'll eventually get everything if you play more games, obtaining IP is extremely slow.
+You'll have to play about 10-15 games (including first win of the day) and with games averaging about 35 mins that's at least 6+ hours of gaming for ONE champion.

 In this genre, knowing how each hero/champion operates is a must in any ARTS/MOBA game but to actually have the champion in your arsenal is another story.
-To sustain this type of business model Riot has to design champion(s) every month and with each new hero a balance change will happen, a strengthen or nerf patch.
+So far to sustain this type of business model, Riot has to design champion(s) every month.
+With each new champion, there's usually a balance change, a strengthen or nerf patch.
 (Note: Zyra was released a patch ago)

 Another issue with gameplay is that you have to have the runes for that champion to be at an even footing with other level 30 players.
 You'll most likely lose your lane if you're a fresh level 30 going against seasoned players simply because s/he got more power-ups than you.
 Solution?
-Play a lot of games or spend some cash and that all ties into your level of patience and supply of cash.
+Play for an extraordinary amount of time or spend some cash and that all ties into your level of patience.

-If you're an impatient gamer but love playing LoL or someone who doesn't have time to play but have money, you're the main customers Riot target.
-From the bottoms-up League of Legends is designed to be a casual version of DOTA by removing all the "dated" or "anti-fun" mechanics and replacing them with a streamlined experience.
+If you're an impatient gamer but love playing LoL or someone who doesn't have that much time to play but have money, you're the perfect customer that Riot wants.
+From the bottoms-up League of Legends is designed to be a casual version of Dota by removing all the "dated" or "anti-fun" mechanics and streamlined the experience.

-All heroes are unlocked with no cost and you're given a similar type of account progression with Battle Level/Points.
-You steadily progress in "Battle EXP" and upon leveling up you're given a free item, that's it.
-At the end of each match, you also have a chance to win one item with different levels of rarity, higher the rarity the cooler it looks (usually).
+All heroes are unlocked with no cost and you're given an account progression with Battle Level.
+You steadily progress in "Battle EXP" and upon leveling up you're given a free item; that's it.
+At the end of each match, you also have a chance to win one item or two items of different rarities, higher the rarity the cooler it looks (usually).

 GAMEPLAY: